Get the latest on the Coronavirus outbreak for the military community on Military OneSource.

 Army Family Team Building (AFTB) 270-798-4800

 Classes are offered monthly.
-Unit briefs and classes for Family Readiness Group's (FRG's) are available upon request.
+Unit briefs and classes for Soldier and Family Readiness Group's (SFRG's) are available upon request.
 A two-week notice is requested for any briefing outside normal business hours.

 Designed to improve the quality of life for the Total Army Family.
 Facilitates many positive changes that enhance the Army experience and allows your voice to be heard.